joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Implementation (combat):

+1. Affect is not compounding.

 | Stance | Attacker affect| Defender affect |
 |:--|:--|:--|
 | Offensive | -1 difficulty | -1 difficulty |
 | Neutral | 0 | 0 |
 | Defensive | 1 difficulty | 1 difficulty |

+Consider:

+Character A is in offensive stance attacking character B who is in a neutral stance.
+The difficulty of hitting character B is reduced by 1.

+If character B were in an offensive stance, difficulty would be reduced by 1.

+If character B were in a defensive stance, difficulty would be reduced by 0.

 ## Interacting with characters